architect/arc.codes/src/shared/en/aws/guides-ws.md

 }
 ```

-We'll put the clientside JavaScript in `/public/index.mjs`.
+We'll put the browser JavaScript in `/public/index.mjs`.

 ```javascript
 // get the web socket url from the backend